xmtp/xmtp-js/README.md

 ### Buffer polyfill

-If you get into issues with Buffer and polyfills check out our [solutions](https://xmtp.org/docs/faq#why-my-app-is-failing-saying-buffer-is-not-found).
+If you run into issues with Buffer and polyfills, see this [solution](https://xmtp.org/docs/faq#why-my-app-is-failing-saying-buffer-is-not-found).

 ### BigInt polyfill